Contact information

 Francis Ayomoh

 He holds a Masters (Distinction) in Health Policy, Planning, and Financing jointly awarded by the London School of Economics and Political Science and the London School of Hygiene and Tropical Medicine.
 He has completed the Advanced Course on Health Financing for Universal Health Coverage and Cross-programmatic Efficiency Analysis course from the World Health Organization.
-He also has a Bachelor’s degree in Medicine and Surgery from the University of Jos, received some Postgraduate training as a Resident Doctor in Internal Medicine, and has over ten years of experience in Primary Health Care, Health Policy, and Health Financing across sub-Saharan Africa.
+He also has a Bachelor’s degree in Medicine and Surgery from the University of Jos and received some Postgraduate training as a Resident Doctor in Internal Medicine.

-He is a Mandela Washington Fellow, Commonwealth Scholar, and a recipient of various awards which include the Best Graduating Medical Student Award, Tony Elumelu Foundation Legacy Prize for Excellence in Medicine, and the prestigious Presidents National Honours NYSC Award from the Federal Government of Nigeria in recognition of his contributions towards improving the delivery of primary healthcare services in rural communities.
+Francis is a Mandela Washington Fellow, Commonwealth Scholar, and recipient of several awards, including the Best Graduating Medical Student Award, the Tony Elumelu Foundation Legacy Prize for Excellence in Medicine, and the prestigious President’s National Honours NYSC Award from the Federal Government of Nigeria, in recognition of his contributions towards improving access to primary healthcare services in rural communities.
+With over a decade of professional experience across Africa, Francis has worked in countries such as Nigeria, Kenya, Liberia, and Uganda, providing technical expertise in healthcare financing, human resources for health, health policy and systems research, maternal and reproductive health, and non-communicable diseases.
+He has consulted for several international development organisations, including the World Bank and the Global Fund.

 Recent publications